 2. Determine the health needs of your Special Olympics athletes:

-Think about the health issues and barriers to health facing people with intellectual disabilities in your Program, country, state, or community.
-What health knowledge and behaviors do you want to address?
+Think about the health issues and barriers to health facing people with ID in your Program, country, state, or community, and what health knowledge and behaviors you want to address.

 3. Determine the role(s) of your Health Messengers: